zeyang-shen/macrophage_IL4Response/README.md

 ### Training neural networks
 The codes and data for training and evaluating neural networks are stored in folder: [model_training](https://github.com/zeyang-shen/macrophage_IL4Response/tree/main/model_training)

-The well-trained models used in our analysis are available [here](https://drive.google.com/drive/folders/1R0DTxLh9KnejTSo7ugaz2TzxAucVEdeV?usp=sharing).
+The configuration files of well-trained models used in the paper are available on [Google Drive](https://drive.google.com/drive/folders/1R0DTxLh9KnejTSo7ugaz2TzxAucVEdeV?usp=sharing).

 ### Scoring nucleotide importance
-The codes for interpreting trained models and assigning single-nucleotide importance scores are stored in [model_interpretation/](https://github.com/zeyang-shen/macrophage_IL4Response/tree/main/model_interpretation)
+The codes for interpreting trained models and assigning single-nucleotide importance scores are stored in folder: [model_interpretation](https://github.com/zeyang-shen/macrophage_IL4Response/tree/main/model_interpretation)